-Under the remarkable leadership of Carlos Ghosn and we will come back later on it in detail in the book, in less than 2 years, all the necessary and sometime painful actions were conducted without alienating the Japanese management in place.
+Under the leadership of Louis Schweitzer ad the at that time remarkable management of Carlos Ghosn and we will come back later on it in detail in the book, in less than 2 years, all the necessary and sometime painful actions were conducted without alienating the Japanese management in place.
 In 2001, just 2 years after the announcement of the alliance, Nissan posted its first profit and the objectives of the Nissan Revival Plan (NRP) were achieved one year in advance.

 As part of the team dispatched from Renault in the early years of the alliance, head of the Nissan Product Planning and Strategy division in charge of the global line-up and co-leader of the Renault Nissan Product Cross-Company Team (CCT), I was amazed from day one by the extraordinary potential of the company, compared to what I had experienced in 15 years at Renault.

 Nissan had a fantastic production system and high level of quality, the R&D was highly capable particularly in the area of powertrain –their V6 engine was elected best engine in the US many years in a row- the employees were hard working, disciplined and dedicated.
 From a geographical and product coverage point of view, Nissan was present in each individual country including the US, had fantastic brand names such as Skyline, GTR, Fairlady Z, Patrol… was present in all segments including passenger cars, SUV, commercial vehicles and had a premium brand, Infiniti.
 I remember that visiting the regions, I was impressed by the loyalty of employees, the belief that the brand could recover.

 Why was then Nissan in such a situation?
 There are many reasons but the main one was the lack of strategy and as a result a lack of focus.